SwampQuinn/alacrity-support-documentation/developer documentation/API reference/smart contract action references/alaio.token.md

 **Type:** void

-Allows ram_payer to create an account owner with zero balance for token symbol at the expense of ram_payer.
+Permits ram_player to generate an account owner with no balance for token symbol at the expense of ram_player.

 Parameter Name | Description
 --- | ---